 Students will discuss how to use the power of their voice in class discussions, based on the work from the previous term.

 Students will learn to desccribe an adventure in Spain and learn to use the comparative and the superlative.
 They will learn 2nd future tense (simple future) and some of the “tener” odd phrases.

 Students will use the power of their voices to plan and teach a lesson based on their weakest topic or skill from this academic year.

 Extra Curricular Activities

-The MFL department runs a weekly Spanish club on a Monday from 3.30 pm to 4.30 pm where students have been allowed to choose the topics they want to learn about.
-Current suggestions have been food, animals and holiday vocabulary.
-We have a long run plan to create our own fiesta.
+The MFL department runs a French club where students have been allowed to choose the topics they want to learn about.